alebelcor/effective-a11y/readme.md

 ### [Using the `dir` attribute on an inline element to resolve problems with nested directional runs](https://www.w3.org/WAI/WCAG21/Techniques/html/H56)

-The `dir` attribute is a global attribute (may be specified on all HTML elements) that specifies the element's text directionality.
+The `dir` attribute is a global attribute that specifies the element's text directionality.

 Its values can be: